“BCL’s ‘extremely capable’ team is noted for its ‘clear strength in regulatory investigations’.”

 To enforce the Order, the fire authorities have extensive powers.
 Even in the absence of a fire, they can make enquiries, enter and inspect premises, request copies of documents and issue enforcement notices (including prohibiting the use of premises).
 Where there are serious breaches, organisations or individuals may face a criminal investigation and prosecution in the criminal courts.

-Experience has shown that fire authorities aggressively enforce the Order.
-Similarly, the Courts have emphasised that, when it comes to fire, “one does not have to think too deeply in order to appreciate the potential for disaster” and made it clear that there need not be a death or even serious injury for the Court to deal harshly with breaches.
+The Courts have emphasised that, when it comes to fire, “one does not have to think too deeply in order to appreciate the potential for disaster” and made it clear that there need not be a death or even serious injury for the Court to deal harshly with breaches.
 Very high fines and severe reputation damage are not uncommon.

 BCL has considerable expertise in relation to defending investigations and prosecutions arising out of fires and fatal accidents.
 We have an in depth understanding of the complexities of the Fire Safety Order, as well as corporate manslaughter, and extensive experience of managing the relationship with the investigator, whilst protecting at all times the interests of the organisations and individuals concerned.
 We provide expert assistance throughout the process from the outset of an investigation to its conclusion.

 We provide specialist advice and representation to organisations and individuals in areas such as:

 - Crisis management.